alphagov/transformation-dashboard/_posts/2000-01-21-apply-visa.markdown

 next-steps: |
   - Continue to iteratively improve the Standard Visit Visa for China based on user feedback and research
+  - As a priority, develop service for travel agent groups from China
   - Develop the current model for service management to meet the standard required for a GOV.UK live service
   - Reuse the exemplar technology for other types of Visa
   - Refine the agile team and recruit more Civil Service capability to support its work, filling several team vacancies
   - Help to establish a new service governance model based on agile principles
-  - Establish a long term live service support model
+  - Prepare for live Digital by Default Service Standard assessment

 screengrabs: